dav-og/LiteBEM/docs/source/theory/potentialflow.md

 do with real fluids and that it was more to do with solving beautiful mathematical problems

-Despite the simplications, potential flow theory is incredibly important to WEC numerical modelling - enabling the modelling of a wide range of operating conditions in a fraction of the time of higher-fidelity approaches such as CFD and SPH.
+Despite the simplifications, potential flow theory is incredibly important to WEC numerical modelling - enabling the modelling of a wide range of operating conditions in a fraction of the time of higher-fidelity approaches such as CFD and SPH.